Arjun1895/DeleteADOPipelineUtil/README.md

 ## Prerequisites

-Before running the application, please ensure that you configure the following variables in the DeleteBuildLeases.cs file with appropriate values:
+Before running the application, please ensure that you configure the following variables in the appsettings.json file with appropriate values:

-- **`personalAccessToken`**: Your Azure DevOps Personal Access Token (PAT) for authentication.
+- **`PersonalAccessToken`**: Your Azure DevOps Personal Access Token (PAT) for authentication.
 Go to user settings -> Personal Access Tokens in Azure DevOps and create a new token with appropriate permissions for modifying pipelines.
 Copy the token and paste it below.

-- **`buildDefinitionId`**: The unique identifier of the specific build pipeline you want to manage.
+- **`BuildDefinitionId`**: The unique identifier of the specific build pipeline you want to manage.

-- **`organization`**: The name of your Azure DevOps organization.
+- **`Organization`**: The name of your Azure DevOps organization.

-- **`project`**: The name of your Azure DevOps project.
+- **`Project`**: The name of your Azure DevOps project.

 ## Usage

 To use this utility, follow these steps:

-1. Configure the variables mentioned in the "Prerequisites" section.
+1. Configure the settings mentioned in the "Prerequisites" section.

 2. Build and run the application.